Abel A. Hunter: Hunting with Pring

-Some bungle in the jungle

-The swan orchid, genus Cycnoches, and the monk's hood orchid, genus Catasetum, were next on their orchid-finding wish list.
+The swan orchid, genus Cycnoches, and the monk's hood orchid, genus Catasetum, were next to be located by the pair.
 A guide was arranged to take them to the llano (a treeless, grassy plain) at Caldera but he was unavailable.
 They decided to go on without him; but not before buying some emergency provisions.
-After riding 4 1/2 hours, they realized they had missed the trail; after some backtracking and three more hours in the saddle they reached their planned destination, the home of Martez Gonzales.
-The Gonzales family consisted of Grandma, Mr. Gonzales, his wife and two children.
-After lunch, the men mounted their horses and rode all afternoon without much luck; twelve hours in the saddle that day and practically no orchids.
-After dinner and ready for rest, the men were taken into the family's one-room, dirt-floor hut.
-It was built of palm leaves, cane, and mud; it had two doors and no windows.
-About this night Pring recounted: "The air soon became rather close and then strange noises came to my ears which sounded like something flying, and about that time a large cock-roach landed on my nose.
-In my excitement my bed almost collapsed."
-At breakfast, the men were discussing the hunt for the Cycnoches.
+After riding 4 1/2 hours, they realized they had missed the trail; after some backtracking and three more hours in the saddle they reached their planned destination.
+At breakfast the next day, the men were discussing the hunt for the Cycnoches.
 Catasetums were observed within easy reach.
-Hunter noticed a plant stuck in the tree just outside the house and brought it to Pring's attention.
-Grandma noticed Pring's interest and assured the hunters that there were plenty of them growing all around.
-Gonzales guided them to the area where the swan orchid grew; a two-hour hunt netted five plants.
-Grandma, Gonzales's wife, and the children assisted in the hunt, contributing one or two pants apiece; by the end of the day, twelve excellent plants had been collected.
+Hunter noticed a plant stuck in the tree just outside the house they were staying at and brought it to Pring's attention - by the end of the day, twelve excellent plants had been collected.